Woodhall III Vineyard

-Oregon State University has been conducting vineyard research projects at Woodhall III Vineyard (WHV) for over 30 years.
+Oregon State University has been conducting vineyard research projects at Woodhall III Vineyard (WHV) since the late 1980’s.
 Dr. Frank Baynes and his wife, Betty purchased the property and planted the first vines in 1976.
 In 1986, they donated the property to Oregon State for use as a research vineyard.
-Woodhall is a 26-acre property located in the northern part of the recently proposed Lower Long Tom American Viticultural Area (AVA), in the coastal range, west of Alpine, Oregon.
+Woodhall is a 26-acre property located in the northern part of Lower Long Tom American Viticultural Area (AVA), in the coastal mountain range west of Alpine, Oregon.
 The property is primarily on a south-facing slope, 450 to 700 feet in elevation, with approximately 9 acres suitable for wine grape production.
-With a warm microclimate, Woodhall makes an excellent vineyard site.

-In 2015, renovations began to enhance the function of the facility.
-Each renovation since then improves the land and continues to make it a suitable research site.
-Many of these changes have been overseen by vineyard manager Scott Robbins, whose tireless dedication to this vineyard has been instrumental in its success.
-Another significant development was the hire of a full-time assistant vineyard manager, Josh Price, who has been a vital part of all the changes going on at Woodhall.
-A weather station in the AgriMet Cooperative Agricultural Weather Network was installed in late October 2020.
-The weather station will provide critical weather information and a climatic archive of weather conditions for the south Willamette Valley location.
-The weather station installation and annual maintenance are funded by the Oregon Wine Research Institute at OSU.
+Renovations of the property and facilities occurred since 2015, and more recent equipment upgrades continue to occur for site operation and safety.
+Each renovation and upgrade improves the land and continues to make it a more modern and suitable research site.
+Many of these changes have been due to long-term dedication of OSU Farm Manager, Scott Robbins, whose tireless dedication to this vineyard has been instrumental in its success.
+Another significant development was the hire of a full-time farm manager since 2022, Justin Litwin, who has been a vital part of all the changes going on at Woodhall.

 The research facility also is home to an AgriMet Cooperative Agricultural Weather Network weather station that is providing public-access weather data to producers and the public in the south Willamette Valley.
 The weather station was funded by the OWRI and installed in October 2020.
 The weather station annual maintenance is funded by the OWRI.